 Popular varieties: 'Miranda'

-We hope this helps clear up some of the confusion over when to prune or not prune your hydrangeas!
-Feel free to ask questions below & we hope to see you soon at the Nursery.
+We hope this helps clear up some of the confusion over when to prune and not prune your hydrangeas!
+Feel free to ask questions below and we hope to see you soon at the nursery.